dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 {% endhighlight %}

-Flexibel SSL is not the complete solution for security since it is provided by ClouFlare.
+Flexible SSL is not the complete solution for security since it is provided by ClouFlare.
 If someone can hack into CloudFlare then they can steal information from your users!
 Since we are using it for SEO ranking, we are good.

 If you are looking for complete security then you can buy SSL certificate for your website.